 We do this through various means: formal and informal conversations, parent information evenings, our Facebook page and website, visual diaries and communication boards in the children’s rooms, regular newsletters and emails, the provision of end-of-year portfolios as well as regular meetings for parents and educators of children in kinder to discuss school readiness and transitioning into Prep.

-MCCCC trialled an innovative initiative in late 2015 that would further enhance how we communicate with families.
+In 2015, MCCCC trialled an innovative initiative that would further enhance how we communicate with families.
 Storypark is a secure online network where educators post stories, photos and videos of children participating in their various day-to-day activities.

 Parents and carers can login anytime to view their child’s profile, as well as share their own comments.